ParallelSSH/parallel-ssh/README.rst

 Usage Examples
 **************

-See documentation on `github pages`_ for more complete examples
+See documentation on `read the docs`_ for more complete examples

 Run `ls` on two remote hosts in parallel.